YogyaChugh/YogyaChugh/README.md

 **Webelo** - Independent rendering engine (browser) with zero dependencies which can be used separately or can be embedded in any language/GUI library (e.g. Pygame, etc..) .
 Aiming for completion by July 2026, cause my future projects rely on it.

-**Pippo** - 40% complete.
-A navigation robot that helps students and people navigate around campus.
-Combines robotics with practical utility.
+**Pippo** - A navigation robot that helps students and people navigate around campus.
+Working with friends :)

 ---